music-presence/protocols/src/media-channel.spec.md

 that the Application and the Hub are running on.
 In that scenario the Hub is application that exposes the server on that port and Applications open connections to that port.

+## Message format

+Protocol messages must be formatted as JSON.

+This format is universally accessible in almost all application contexts, e.g. browsers and desktop applications, and can be populated easily with very little code, yet it is complex enough to convey rich information about Media Metadata.

+## Identifying the connected Application

+## Identifying the Media Source

+The source of Media must be uniquely identifiable within and outside of the Protocol.
+The Hub must provide

+For this purpose Media Metadata must always have a `source` field which must be set to a value that can be associated with a known Media Source by the Hub.

+For this purpose each media source identifier must be:

+- either a Root Domain string in Reverse Domain Name Notation, or
+- an arbitrary alphanumeric string that may also contain dashes (`-`).

+### Matching Protocol Media Metadata with Native API counterparts

 ## Use Cases